What is a breast reduction?

 In a vertical breast reduction, the incisions are limited to the border of the areola and a vertical midline incision along the lower breast, down to the inframammary fold.
 The advantage of this approach is to limit the amount of scarring on the breast while achieving similar reductions in size as with the Wise pattern technique.
 Liposuction is frequently performed simultaneously to refine the final appearance of the breast.

 Yet another commonly used incision style is the circumareolar incision (around the areola).
-This incision may be used for a limited reduction, although it is more commonly employed for breast lifting.
+This incision may be used for a limited reduction, although it is more commonly employed for breast lift surgery.
 This incision can reposition a slightly downward pointing nipple to a more normal, appealing position.
 It is more frequently used in conjunction with breast implant placement (augmentation mastopexy).

 Other less common methods of breast reduction are used as well including a hockey stick-shaped incision (Lejour technique) and straightforward liposuction in select cases.

 Dr. Panossian has extensive experience in all of these techniques and will review the approach most likely to give you the best possible result.
-During consultation, the feasibility of this particular reduction technique will be assessed for each patient.
+During your breast reduction consultation, the feasibility of this particular reduction technique will be assessed for each patient.
 On the day of surgery, Dr. Panossian will spend a long time precisely measuring and marking the breasts in the standing position prior to entering the operating room.

 What is the recovery?